 War of the Ninepenny Kings

-The Band of Nine did not founder, however, and captured Tyrosh and taken control of the Stepstones.
-In 260 ᴀᴄ, Westeros was their next target.
+The Band of Nine did not founder, however, they captured Tyrosh and took control of the Stepstones in 260 AC, Westeros was their next target.
 King Jaehaerys II Targaryen responded swiftly to the threat, dispatching an army to the Stepstones to meet the Band of Nine in battle, instead of waiting for the threat to reach Westeros.
 The ensuing conflict was dubbed the War of the Ninepenny Kings.
 The threat to Targaryen rule was ended when Ser Barristan Selmy slew Maelys the Monstrous in single combat.
 As Maelys died, House Blackfyre died with him.

 History records five Blackfyre Pretenders:

 - Daemon I Blackfyre, the bastard son of King Aegon IV Targaryen and Princess Daena Targaryen.

 - Daemon II Blackfyre, third born son of Daemon I.

 - Haegon I Blackfyre, fourth born son of Daemon I.

 - Daemon III Blackfyre, eldest son of Haegon I.

 Despite not being a Blackfyre Pretender, the fifth son of Daemon I, Aenys Blackfyre, put his name forward in the Great Council of 233 AC.
 Invited to King's Landing to present his claim, he was dishonorably killed by Lord Brynden Rivers, despite the previous promise of safe passage.